A minimal wake-vortex model explains formation flight of flapping birds: Analysis

-Writing the total mechanical power to fly as $P = P_{\rm ind}+P_{\rm pro} + P_{\rm par}$, this yields $P^L = 92$ W for the leader and $P^F = 81$ W for the follower.
+As reported in Table \ref{table:table1}, the follower bird is only required to generate 96\% of the lift and 83\% of the thrust required of a leader bird of the same size and mass.
+Writing the total mechanical power to fly as $P = P_{\rm ind}+P_{\rm pro} + P_{\rm par}$ (Eqs. (\ref{induced_power}-\ref{parasite_power})), this gives $P_L = 60$ W for the leader and $P_F = 53$ W for the follower.
 The wake interaction therefore yields an 11\% reduction in total power required by the follower.
 This magnitude is consistent with field and laboratory estimates for comparably large birds (e.g., geese and pelicans) flying in formation, which generally report energetic savings on the order of 10-15\% \cite{voelkl2015matching, cutts1994energy, hainsworth1988induced}.

 A key advantage of the present framework is that it resolves the total power saving into aerodynamic components.
-The follower experiences an 8\% reduction in induced power and a 17\% reduction in profile power (the parasite power is constant for both birds).
+The follower experiences a 9\% reduction in induced power and an 18\% reduction in profile power (the parasite power is constant for both birds).
 Such a decomposition is effectively inaccessible in experiments.
 Empirical studies, e.g., \cite{weimerskirch2001energy}, rely on global physiological or kinematic proxies such as heart rate or wingbeat frequency, which reflect total metabolic or mechanical output but cannot distinguish whether the savings arise primarily from reduced lift production (induced power) or reduced drag and wing work (profile power).
 This limitation helps explain the variation and ambiguity in the literature, where formation benefits are variously described in terms of ``extra lift'' \cite{voelkl2015matching}, ``reduced induced drag'' \cite{hummel1983aerodynamic,hainsworth1988induced}, or broadly ``upwash exploitation'' \cite{portugal2014upwash}, often without mechanistic specificity.

 The present results clarify this issue: the follower benefits through both channels, but the dominant contribution in this regime is a reduction in profile power rather than induced power.
 In other words, the wake interaction does not merely offload weight support; it more substantially reduces the aerodynamic resistance and work associated with flapping.